Alexander-Milligan/Introduction-to-Git-Github/README.md

 <h1>Module Two: Workflow & Staging</h1>
     <h2>Non-linear Workflow</h2>
         <p>A git workflow is a suggestion/recipe for how a team will use Git to achieve working on a project in a consistent way with more functionality and productivity. </p>
-        <p>With the option of creating single branches for individuals to work on the main project and then discuss gives any project that is carried out in git is instantly given an error checking and development stage before any merges to the master project.</p>
+        <p>With the option of creating single branches for individuals to work on the main project, gives any project that is carried out in git is instantly given an error checking and development stage before any merges to the master project.</p>
     <h2>Staging</h2>
-        <p>The staging area is the where files are placed ready to be committed and allows the developer to keep editing the files staged; this allows freedom of development on two layers, the developers work area and the branch (group discussion development) before the main merge.  </p>
+        <p>The staging area is where files are placed ready to be committed and allows the developer to keep editing the files staged; this allows freedom of development on two layers, the developers work area and the branch (group discussion development) before the main merge. </p>
-        <p>The main command to stage a file is "git add filename" this will place the file and any changes in to the staging area.
+        <p>The main command to stage a file is "git add filename" this will place the file and any changes into the staging area.
 Once the files are in the staging area you can then commit them for every change you make with a comment but it is advised to try and keep your commits to every five changes.</p>
     <h2>Module Two Assessment: Committed.
 Modified & Staged</h2>
         <h3>Module Brief:</h3>
-        <p>You are required to create a folder named “ModuleTwo” inside your IGG folder with a “README.md”, remebering to cd in to the new folder to create the readme file.
+        <p>You are required to create a folder named “ModuleTwo” inside your IGG folder with a “README.md”, remembering to cd into the new folder to create the readme file.
 You are then asked to write an essay based on the three states of git within your README.md file in your new ModuleTwo folder.</p>
         <p>Once you are finished your essay please push it to your IGG repository, remember to add, commit and have a good comment on the commit.</p>

 <h1>Module Three: Git Status & Gitignore file</h1>